IlyasI/CryptoDataToCSV/README.md

 ___

 Powered by the CryptoCompare API.
-Uses a modified version of the [cryCompare](https://github.com/stefs304/cryCompare) Python wrapper for the CryptoCompare API.
+Uses a modified version of the [cryCompare](https://github.com/stefs304/cryCompare) Python wrapper for the CryptoCompare API by stefs304.

 cryptodatatocsv.py functions take the JSON responses returned by the CryptoCompare API and save them to appropriately named .csv files.
 I am planning to use the data from this project to explore deep learning applications in cryptocurrency trading.